 The PUSH Excel Scholarship Program was created to assist young people who are qualified but lack the financial resources to attend college.
 The goal of the program is to develop servant leadership potential in the scholarship students and encourage a spirit of social justice and social change.

-College is the key to economic freedom for all Americans, yet a college degree is becoming less and less affordable for the average student in the U.S. Over the past several years, PUSH Excel has awarded over three million dollars to deserving students enrolled in colleges and universities across the country.
+College is the key to economic freedom for all Americans, yet a college degree is becoming less and less affordable for the average student in the U.S. Since the scholarship program’s inception, PUSH Excel has awarded over seven million dollars to deserving students enrolled in colleges and universities across the country.
 PUSH Excel Scholars attend a variety of institutions and we take pride in the fact that ninety percent of PUSH Excel Scholars graduate from college.

-PUSH Excel makes a number of awards each year through four named scholarships: Jesse Jackson Fellows (scholarship closed until 2021), Ora Lee Sanders, Cirilo McSween, and (NEW 2020) Aramark Trades.
+PUSH Excel makes a number of awards each year through four named scholarships: Jesse Jackson Fellows - Toyota, Ora Lee Sanders, Cirilo McSween, and Aramark Trades.
 Scholarship recipients will be selected from the pool of applicants who apply for a particular scholarship and meet the minimum criteria provided in the guidelines.
-There are no geographical limitations–applicants are selected from across the nation.
+There are no geographical limitations–applicants are selected from across the nation, except for Aramark Trades.

 Applicants should apply for the scholarship that best fits their particular situation.
 You may apply for only one scholarship in a particular year and, if awarded a renewable scholarship, may not apply for a different scholarship in subsequent years.
 Applications will be evaluated by a committee of educators and corporate executives.

 Staff or board members of the Rainbow PUSH Coalition or its affiliates and children or immediate family members of staff or board members are not eligible to participate in the PUSH Excel Scholarship Program.